Danny Rose (footballer, born 1990): Tottenham Hotspur

-Loan moves 2009 to 2012
+2009–2012: Various loan spells

 In March 2009, Rose went on loan to Watford for the remainder of the 2008–09 season.
 Watford manager Brendan Rodgers described Rose as a "highly talented, committed player" who possesses "good energy and real intelligence with the ball."
 He made his debut in Watford's 2–1 away victory at Doncaster Rovers on 4 April 2009.

 On 29 September 2009, Rose joined Peterborough United on loan until January 2010.
 He then went into that night's team where they played Plymouth Argyle, losing 2–1 at home.
 Rose returned to Tottenham on 11 November 2009, following the departure of Peterborough manager Darren Ferguson.

 On 9 September 2010, Rose joined Championship club Bristol City on a season-long loan deal subject to a recall clause which becomes active after 28 days at the club.
 On 13 November, Rose came on as a second-half substitute against Leeds United and was booed by the home supporters.
 The match was the first time he had played at Elland Road after leaving the club.
 Rose returned to Tottenham Hotspur in February 2011 after a series of minor injuries had limited his impact and appearances at Bristol City.

 On 31 August 2012, Rose joined Premier League club Sunderland on a season-long loan from Spurs.
 Rose played his debut against Liverpool on 15 September 2012.
 Rose scored his first goal for Sunderland in an away match at Aston Villa on 29 April 2013.
 Rose returned to Tottenham after being named the club's young player of the season to undergo surgery on a wrist injury in May 2013.